Stagnating incomes mean gig workers must get head start on financial planning: Experts

 Core inflation, which excludes accommodation and private transport costs, rose 4.2 per cent over the same period.

-Developing good savings habits is essential, noted experts.
+Developing good saving habits is essential, said experts.

 A good rule of thumb is to save at least 20 per cent of income, spend 50 per cent on financial needs and the remaining 30 per cent on wants and discretionary spending, said Mr Samuel Rhee, co-founder and chairman of digital wealth platform Endowus.